dcardonab/Berklee-MTEC_340/README.md

 * To see the game's FPS, use the stats tab from the Game panel when running your game.

-* To switch from 2D to 3D mode or vice versa, go to" *Edit > Project Settings... > Editor > Default Behavior.
+* To switch from 2D to 3D mode or vice versa, go to *Edit > Project Settings... > Editor > Default Behavior*.